NatTuck/khoury-ntuck/courses/2020/01/cs5600/draft.md

 If you register for the course late, you will have three days to complete each assignment until you are caught up with the rest of the class.

+### Participation

+Participation on Piazza gives you points if you ask good questions, give good answers, or post interesting notes related to the course topics.

+Participation in in class activities earns points for being there and participating.

 ## Policies